 Anyone in business knows insurance isn’t cheap.
-Toronto HVAC Contractor often look at how much they’re paying for general liability insurance, property insurance, workman’s compensation, surety bonds and the insurance on their commercial vehicle and wonder if they’re working for themselves or the insurance companies.
-While that’s a perfectly understandable sentiment the fact is unless and until the business landscape undergoes some fundamental change, it is what it is and trying to work around the insurance system is usually a recipe for disaster.
+Toronto HVAC Contractors often look at how much they’re paying for general liability insurance, property insurance, workman’s compensation, surety bonds, and the insurance on their commercial vehicle and wonder if they’re working for themselves or the insurance companies.
+While that’s a perfectly understandable sentiment the fact is unless and until the business landscape undergoes some fundamental change, it is what it is, and trying to work around the insurance system is usually a recipe for disaster.
 Below we’ll get into why.

-When HVAC Contractor make the foolhardy decision to forego insurance in order to pocket more of their earnings they are typically gambling on 2 things.
-First, that customers won’t ask for proof of insurance (and quite often they don’t) and second, that they or the people working for them, won’t be involved in any accidents or cause damage to anyone’s property.
-Given the number of work related accidents that occur every year that second gamble is really playing with fire.
-But there are other, not so obvious risks involved in not having insurance.
+When HVAC contractors make the foolhardy decision to forego insurance in order to pocket more of their earnings they are typically gambling on 2 things.
+First, customers won’t ask for proof of insurance (and quite often they don’t) and second, they, or the people working for them, won’t be involved in any accidents or cause damage to anyone’s property.
+Given the number of work-related accidents that occur every year that second gamble is really playing with fire.
+But there are other, not-so-obvious risks involved in not having insurance.

 I Didn’t Do Anything.
 Why Are You Suing Me?